DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-21.md

 The child grew and was weaned.
 Abraham made a great feast on the day that Isaac was weaned.

 ###### v9
-Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, mocking.
+Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, mocking ([[Theme of Laughter in Genesis|laughing]]).

 ###### v10
 Therefore she said to Abraham, "Cast out this servant and her son!
 For the son of this servant will not be heir with my son, Isaac."